Terrails/xnet-gases/README.md

-# XNetGasses
+# XNet Gases
-A cross-compatibility mod for transferring of gasses from mekanism with xnet
+A cross-compatibility mod for transferring of gases from mekanism with xnet